asdvfghg/asdvfghg/README.md

 ### 🔥News
 - *2025.03*: Our tutorial proposal “Recently Advancement of Introducing Neural Diversity into Deep Learning “ has been accepted for presentation at the 2025 International Joint Conference on Neural Networks (IJCNN).

+- *2025.06*: Our paper “One Neuron Saved Is One Neuron Earned: On Parametric Efficiency of Quadratic Networks “ has been accepted at IEEE Transactions on Pattern Analysis and Machine Intelligence.

 ### 💻 Selected Research Papers with Code